preveen-stack/esp-idf/examples/protocols/modbus/serial/README.md

 ### Hardware Required

 This example can be run on any commonly available ESP32 development board.
-The master and slave boards should be connected to each other through the RS485 interface line driver.
+The client and server boards should be connected to each other through the RS485 interface line driver.
 See the connection schematic in README.md files of each example.

 ### Configure the project

-This example test requires communication mode setting for master and slave be the same and slave address set to 1.
+This example test requires communication mode setting for client and server be the same and server address set to 1.
 Please refer to README.md files of each example project for more information.

 ## About common_component in this example

-The folder "mb_example_common" includes definitions of parameter structures for master and slave device (both projects share the same parameters).
+The folder "mb_example_common" includes definitions of parameter structures for client and server device (both projects share the same parameters).
 However, currently it is for example purpose only and can be modified for particular application.

 ## Example Output

-Example of Slave output:
+Example of Server output:

 ```
 I (343) SLAVE_TEST: Modbus slave stack initialized.